 Connecting a system account

-- A system account may be connected to provide advanced functionality, such as access controlled links from the Google Drive repository or OneDrive repository.
+- A system account may be connected.
+It may be needed by plugins in order to provide advanced functionality, such as access controlled links from the Google Drive repository or OneDrive repository.

 - The system account should be a dedicated account for this purpose only.
 The system account doesn't require an email address to be associated with it (Moodle 3.3.2 onwards).